Meet the Staff

 Joshua was born and raised in Lawrence to a single mother, who migrated from the Dominican Republic to the US in the early 1980s.
 Throughout his time at UMASS – Lowell, he took advantage of professional opportunities such as becoming a part-time New Hampshire Police Officer and taking part of a semester-long internship program in Washington DC.While the internship was a great experience, what impacted Joshua the most was the opportunity to meet and talk with students and professionals from all different backgrounds.
 This is when he decided to get his Master’s degree which he obtained from UMASS – Lowell.
 If it was not for establishing a solid academic foundation, then Joshua would not be in the position he is today, addressing social justice through Higher Education.

 Academic Success/Career Coach

 Karletty was born in the Dominican Republic and moved to Lawrence at a young age.
 After obtaining her Master’s Degree in Intercultural Relations from Lesley University she decided she wanted to work as a college counselor to provide students with the same support network she had throughout her educational journey.
 Karletty joined NECC as a Social Services Counselor working in the Career Planning and Advising Center (CPAC) in Lawrence.
-She has held a few positions at the college since and now works as a Retention Counselor at the Student Success Center (SSC) where she provides access to our community’s support services.
+She has held a few positions at the college since and now works as an Academic Success/Career Coach at the Student Success Center (SSC) where she provides access to our community’s support services.
 Karletty uses the positions that she has held at NECC to cheer students on so that they too can pursue their academic goals.